Skip to main content

 • To show in which branches a finding was identified (including links to the branch in the Findings page)

-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

 Examples: